Berlin-Spandau station: Train services

 The station is served by several Intercity-Express, Intercity and regional services operated by Deutsche Bahn, as well as lines S3 and S9 of the Berlin S-Bahn.
 The nearby Rathaus Spandau U-Bahn station is served by line U7 and numerous bus routes (including M32, M37 and M45) operated by the Berliner Verkehrsbetriebe and regional bus companies from the surrounding area.

 In spring 2006, plans were finalised for an extension of a single-track S-Bahn line to Falkensee.
 However, its construction depended on financing becoming available.
 After the 2011 state election, the SPD and the CDU formed a grand coalition.
 The coalition agreement included a commitment to develop plans to extend the S-Bahn line "from Spandau station to the west to Falkensee".

-The station is serves by the following services:
+From April 2026, GoVolta started operating long distance trains from Amsterdam, stopping on Amersfoort, Deventer and Hengelo in the Netherlands and on Osnabrück and Hannover in Germany.
+Until June they operate three times a week (departures and returns on Tuesdays, Thursdays and Sundays); from July until September, it will operate daily trains.

+In the 2026 timetable the following lines stop at the station: